 So, do not forget to delete them after listening.

-If you live in a place like Singapore or Hong Kong, buying a CD is just a matter of getting to the nearest shopping mall...
+Naturally, the best choice of CDs and DVDs is in large shops (like 'Tsutaya') in cities like Tokyo, Osaka, Fukuoka... - in Japan.
+The variety is also quite good in Singapore, Hong Kong, Beijing and other cities in China, and in other places in Asia like Kuala Lumpur, for example.
 It is, however, virtually impossible to obtain them in 'normal' music stores in Australia, Europe, Americas and some parts of Asia as well.
 Some 'special interest' stores may have the products but one must know where they are...
 And it is quite likely that the prices on the Internet will be better (at least it appears to be correct for Australia, where the price for a single may be more than US$30).

 As no downloads were ever offered on this site (and never will be), the following is a general guide to buying Ayumi Hamasaki products online.

-An important note - no matter from what source you buy the products, collecting Ayumi Hamasaki music is a VERY expensive hobby.
-The following is offered as a generic guide, without any consideration for the price of shipping.
-All albums (including remixes) will cost about US$800 ($1,200 including rare ones), most singles ~ US$700 (over $1,000 if you want all of them), then there are video products that would cost another US$700 (more than a thousand for the full collection).
-And, if you are interested in collecting vinyl 12" records - they would cost at least US$1,500 (without extremely rare items that could cost up to $400 for one LP).
+All albums (including remixes) will cost about US$900 ($1,300 including rare ones), most singles ~ US$800 (over $1,200 if you want all of them), then there are video products that would cost another US$800 (more than a thousand for the full collection).
+And, if you are interested in collecting vinyl 12" records - they would cost at least US$1,700 (without extremely rare items that could cost up to $400 for one LP).

-So, the 'basic' collection of most albums, some remix albums, singles and DVDs will cost over a thousand US dollars.
-The price of the more or less full collection will be about 3-4 thousand dollars; and an absolutely complete one will require an investment of about US$7,000 (and will probably take 3-4 years).
+So, the 'basic' collection of most albums, some remix albums, singles and DVDs will cost close to two thousand US dollars.
+The price of the more or less full collection will be about 4 thousand dollars; and an absolutely complete one will require an investment of about US$8,000 (and will probably take 3-4 years).

 Part 1 - Price comparison for different online stores